Are there more character strengths than those listed on your site?

-Yes, there are many more individual character strengths than we have listed.
-We've selected some of the best-studied strengths across all three dimensions of character.
-There's probably no list that's exhaustive because character is not one-size-fits-all; we encourage teachers, students, and families to think about what’s right for them.
+Yes, there are many more individual character strengths than we have profiled we’ve just selected some of those that are the best-studied.
+Because character is not one-size-fits-all, there’s probably no list that’s exhaustive.
+We encourage teachers, students, and families to think about what’s right for them.
 What strengths are important to you and your community?

-No, we don’t offer summative character assessment.
+No, we don’t offer summative character assessments.
 Why not?
 There are several reasons.
-For instance, character measures are often too easy to fake, and we think that assessing character for a grade undermines the idea of character as intrinsically good for the student and others.
-Read more in this op-ed and this academic paper.
+For instance, measures of character are often too easy to fake, and we think that assessing it for a grade undermines the idea of character as intrinsically good for the student and for others.
+Read more in this op-ed.

 Doesn’t success depend on things other than character?